Prevent inappropriate behaviour at work with these measures

 PSA Policy

-If you employ staff, you must draw up a policy for psychosocial work stress, a PSA policy.
+Under the Working Conditions Act, you are required to draw up a policy on psychosocial stress at work if you employ staff, a PSA policy.
 Examples of psychosocial work stress are a high workload, but also inappropriate behaviour in the workplace.

 • What falls under inappropriate behaviour.